 Write both authors’ last names as part of the sentence.

-Join the authors’ last names with 'and'.
+Join the authors’ last names with the word “and”.

 Write the year in parentheses straight after the second author’s last name.